BesnikShala/Lost-in-Thailand-MS2-Project/README.md

 * Google Fonts
     * Included on the site as it is very easy to implement and style.
 The fonts are also secure and should not be subject to fail.

+* Font Awesome
+    * Included on the site for it's use of icons.
+Thye are really easy to implement into the code and are very easily styled.
+A simple icon can change the whole look and feel of a website.

 ## Testing